hadley/recipes/recipes/main-pork/sausage-bake.md

----
-name: Sausage Bake
+# Sausage Bake
-source: Let's cook some more, page 20
+From: Let's cook some more, page 20
-cookTime: '30'
-preparationTime: '20'
----
+Time: 50 minutes

 * 6-8 sausages
 * 1 onion, grated